habuio/ComposerScriptUtils/README.md

 The source of the documentation is stored within the `res/doc/` folder of this repository.

+## Examples

+This library ships with a few examples on how to structure your Composer commands with the help of this library.
+Consult the [Examples](res/doc/examples.rst) documentation page to find out which examples there are and what purpose they serve.

 ## License

 This bundle is under the BSD 3-clause license.
 Please check the LICENSE file for the complete license.